 As part of its mandate to ensure fair pricing in the marketplace, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
-The prices listed below reflect prices collected April 22nd– 25th, 2022.
+The prices listed below reflect prices collected for the period April 20th– 24th, 2023.

 ||Average price per lb $

 ||Price per bird inclusive of pluck and gut* $

 ||Dressed weight (20% loss)

 As always, the CAD is interested in safeguarding not just the economic well-being of consumers but their health interests as well.
 Accordingly, consumers are advised to always:

 - Ensure that the premises of poultry depots are maintained in a sanitary condition and that there is running water;

 - Ensure that handling is done in a safe and sanitary fashion;

 - Ensure that processed chicken is free of all entrails and is not discoloured; and

 - Ensure that you, and the establishment where you shop, are following all Public Health protocols relative to the Covid-19 pandemic (i.e. mask wearing, sanitizing, frequent washing of hands and social distancing.